Top 10 Greatest Acting Performances in Movies

 Every actor will eventually achieve a level of greatness that catapults them to another level.
 Heath somehow managed to shoot past this level and land on a level that is completely empty and devoid of other performances.
 He is completely and utterly alone here.
 No other performer has ever come this close to acting nirvana.

 Perfection, he carried nearly every scene in what might be the greatest indie movie of all time.
 This is his standout performance among all 12 of his Oscar-nominated performances and three Oscar wins.
-And since it was for Best Actor (not Best Supporting Actor in the case of Ledger's equally amazing Joker), I've give a slight nod to Jack.
+Since it was for Best Actor (not Best Supporting Actor as in the case of Ledger's equally amazing Joker), I give a slight nod to Jack.

-Seeing that Heath Ledger in the Dork Nut is number 1 out of sympathy and has 9% more of the votes proves you guys know nothing about acting.
+Seeing that Heath Ledger in The Dark Knight is number 1 out of sympathy and has 9% more of the votes proves you guys know nothing about acting.
 Heath Ledger didn't play the Joker.
-He played a crazy guy with make-up.
+He played a crazy guy with makeup.
 This performance blows that out of the water.

 Heath Ledger was good as the Joker, but he is quite overpraised.
 Tom Hanks, on the other hand, proved in Forrest Gump that performances don't need gritty intensity all the time to be great.

 Tom Hanks is my second favorite actor ever.
-The Green Mile is my favorite film by him, but Forest Gump is easily his best performance.
+The Green Mile is my favorite film by him, but Forrest Gump is easily his best performance.

 I have never seen an acting performance like this.
-The way De Niro plays Travis is the perfect mix of madness, deranged, allure and chilling.
-At his prime, GOAT next to Brando.
+The way De Niro plays Travis is the perfect mix of madness, deranged allure, and chilling intensity.
+At his prime, he's the GOAT next to Brando.
 Only he could play the Don the way Brando perfected it.

 A groundbreaking performance by the acclaimed Brando at the time.
-This film in which is considered the 'greatest' by some, is perfected with character progression and development by Brando and also Al Pacino.
+This film, which is considered the 'greatest' by some, is perfected with character progression and development by Brando and also Al Pacino.

 One of the greatest performances of all time.
 McDowell manages to find a middle ground between insane and charming, a charisma that is a pleasure to watch.

-This one gets overlooked far to often, while agree with your #1 Alex should be in the top 10
+This one gets overlooked far too often.
+While I agree with your number 1, Alex should be in the top 10.

-With a ton of energy, tenacity, pure luck, emotional investment and pitch perfect comic timing, Tuco was almost literally a role to die for.
-He was Wallach's hardest role, but it was by far his most rewarding.
+With a ton of energy, tenacity, pure luck, emotional investment, and pitch-perfect comic timing, Tuco was almost literally a role to die for.
+It was Wallach's hardest role, but by far his most rewarding.

-As far as sound movies go, this performance is #1.
+As far as sound movies go, this performance is number one.

 Anyone who has seen this movie must admire this performance.
-Waltz is just so natural in this role is not even funny.
+Waltz is just so natural in this role it's not even funny.

 This is the best performance in a Tarantino movie.